movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 from block-group usage.
 Keep free, reserved, allocated, and pinned space distinct, with typed reservations accounting for mixed groups.

-Writable mount validates free-space extent records against the complement of the extent tree before excluding superblock stripes from the in-memory index.
+Writable mount validates free-space records against the complement of the extent tree before excluding superblock stripes from the in-memory index.
 Delayed reference materialization splits or coalesces these records and updates their per-group counts.
+Bitmap groups retain their representation; counts describe contiguous free runs, including runs crossing bitmap boundaries.
 Free-space tree COW queues ordinary delayed references;
 commit drains these to the same fixed point as block-group and root accounting.
 Freed ranges become free in the new on-disk tree while remaining pinned in memory until publication.
 Block-group usage belongs to the separate block group tree